dagraham/etm-dgraham/README.md

 ## [Views](#overview)

-<img src="https://raw.githubusercontent.com/dagraham/etm-dgraham/master/etmview_agenda.png" alt="new" title="new entry" width="450px" hspace="20px"/>

 _etm_ has several ways of viewing entries.
 These are listed below by the shortcut key used to activate the view.
 E.g., pressing `a` activates _Agenda_ view shown above.
 In each of the views, the etm menus appear at the top and the status bar at the bottom.
 The latter displayes the current datetime and the name of the view.
 The circled-i symbol to the right of view name indicates that inbasket reminders are available to be imported.
 See [etm menu notes](#etm-menu-notes) for details.

+<img src="https://raw.githubusercontent.com/dagraham/etm-dgraham/master/etmview_agenda.png" alt="new" title="new entry" width="450px" hspace="20px"/>

+The display for each reminder shows the itemtype and summary column on the left followed by a *flags* column which displays a combination of letters from 'g' (goto), 'k' (connection) and 'p' (pinned) reflecting the presence of these attributes in the reminder.
+This column is sometimes followed on the extreme right by another column whose contents depends on the view.
+E.g. in index and journal views the 'id' of the reminder is displayed while in history view, the last modification timestamp of the reminder is displayed.

   * a: Agenda: dated unfinished tasks and other reminders by year-week and week day
   * b: Busy: a graphical illustration of busy and conflicted times by year-week